 A post shared by Abi White (@abigaliyan) on

-The Northern Rivers part of NSW is stunningly beautiful – verdant, green, and home to a plethora of native animals and plants – many of them endangered.
-The Victoria Park Nature Reserve preserves and protects an important remnant of lush sub-tropical rainforest.
-Comfortably meander through this lush dreamscape on the Victoria Park boardwalk.
+The Northern Rivers of NSW is stunningly beautiful – verdant, green, and home to a plethora of native animals and plants – many of them endangered.
+Victoria Park Nature Reserve preserves and protects an important remnant of lush sub-tropical rainforest.
+Comfortably meander through this dreamscape on the Victoria Park boardwalk.
 It’s an easy-going 400m loop so you won’t break a sweat.
 The boardwalk and picnic area are wheelchair and pram accessible – good news for everyone.

 NSW National Parks app